"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

-1. Recently due to confinement, we spend more hours in front of digital devices.
-Does this overexposure affect the sight?
+1. Recently, due to confinement, we spend more hours in front of digital devices.
+Does this overexposure affect eye sight?

 Definitely yes.
-In fact, Dr. Juan Álvarez de Toledo, ophthalmologist and assistant medical director of the Barraquer Ophthalmology Center, estimated that there will be a 15% increase in ocular pathologies derived from the confinement situation and mostly due to the high exposure to electronic devices.
-This results into young patients having visual problems that are more common in older individuals: dry eye, or conjunctivitis and even increased myopia.
-Therefore, it is very important to carry out eye hygiene routines.
+In fact, Dr. Juan Álvarez de Toledo, ophthalmologist and assistant medical director of the Barraquer Ophthalmology Center, estimated that there would be a 15% increase in ocular pathologies derived from the confinement situation, mostly due to the high exposure to electronic devices.
+This results in young patients having vision problems that are typically more common in older individuals: dry eye, conjunctivitis, and even increased myopia.
+Therefore, it is crucial to carry out eye hygiene routines.

 2. So what advice should we follow if we work in front of the computer or mobile phone?

-- Limit, as much as possible, screen exposure: If at work we have to spend a lot of time in front of the computer, then we should minimize the use of mobile phones and tablets when at home.
+- Limit screen exposure as much as possible: If we have to spend a lot of time in front of the computer at work, then we should minimize our recreational use of mobile phones and tablets when at home.

-- Frequently lubricate the eyes with artificial tears without preservatives (every 1-2 hours or more often if necessary).
+- Frequently lubricate the eyes using artificial tears without preservatives (every 1-2 hours or more often if necessary).
 Do not wait for symptoms to appear to use these tears.